(Passed with unanimous votes at the General Meeting on March 19, 2016) (Revision: Feb 12, 2017, November 1, 2021)

 ARTICLE IV.
 ELECTION

-The election will be monitored by a three-person Election Committee, which is chaired by the President and includes two other Association members appointed by the President.
+Election of Association officers will be monitored by a three-person Election Committee, which is chaired by the President and includes two Association members chosen by the President.
 The Election Committee members shall not be on the ballot and shall not have conflicts of interest.
-The Election Committee shall verify the eligibility and availability of the nominees and make detailed rules for the election according to the bylaws.
+The Election Committee shall verify the eligibility and availability of the nominees and implement detailed procedures of the election according to the Bylaws.

-The election shall take place in the first two weeks of November in each year either at a General Meeting or by e-mail.
+The election shall take place in November in every other year either at a General Meeting or by electronic voting.
 E-mail or absentee votes must be received before the deadline in order to be valid.

 ARTICLE V. DUES

 The membership dues shall be established by the Executive Committee annually.